Bring a Workshop to Your Congregation, Organization or Region

 - Learn how being unaware of your class background can limit what we bring to congregational life and justice work

 Through the lens of Unitarian Universalism, we will also examine the ways that oppressions like classism and white supremacy intersect to exacerbate inequality.

 With this knowledge, we will learn how individually and collectively – as class allies, accomplices and partners – we can eliminate barriers to a just, equitable society.
 And as we look outward, we will also discover together how to become a more class-inclusive faith community.

 “This program is an excellent introduction to issues of class and classism, as well as some remedies, done in an efficient and well-used time.” — Joy M, N.C.

-Organizing for Change: Addressing Classism in Your Faith Community
+Organizing to Address Classism in Your Faith Community

 This interactive, full-day workshop strengthens your UU congregation or organization as you:

 - Explore the implications of class and classism.

 - Connect classism to growing inequality and other oppressions.

 - Begin the organizing process to become less classist and more class inclusive.